 California Career Pathways Trust (CCPT)

-Darren has a strong background in banking and finance and has earned his Master's in Business Administration from CSU Chico.
-He also has a Bachelor's degree in Entrepreneurship from CSU Chico.
+Darren has a strong background in banking and finance and has earned his master's degree in business administration from CSU Chico.
+He also has a bachelor's degree in entrepreneurship from CSU Chico.
 Raised in an entrepreneurial family and from the Redding area, Darren has a passion for entrepreneurship, collaboration, education, and leadership that will enhance the well-being of the community he lives in.

 Chelsea Hendershot, Deputy Sector Navigator